 How to Decompile¶

-- While in the assembly view, position your caret on the area of code you would like to decompile.
+- In the assembly view, position your caret on the area of code you would like to decompile.

-- Hit the Tab or Q key to decompile code
+- Hit the Tab key to decompile code (you can customize this, see the Keyboard Shortcuts section in the Settings page)

 - If a decompiler unit can be created for the current code unit, a new decompiled code unit will be created